In this article

 Picture this: Your company has developed an innovative diagnostic tool that can detect diseases in half the time of traditional testing methods.
 The tool could revolutionize the healthcare industry, but as your marketing team scrambles to spread the word, it faces a significant challenge – coordinating messaging and content across various platforms.
 The email team is creating targeted newsletters, social media is pushing out ad-hoc posts, and the content team is working on a detailed case study, perhaps a poster or a whitepaper and blog too.
 It’s not clear how the commercial team are contributing, and with so many moving pieces, the campaign is in danger of becoming fragmented.
-Instead of a unified, well-paced, consistent message, the different channels are sending out sporadic messaging not clearly connected to the right ICP, and the campaign is losing its impact.
+Instead of a unified, well-paced, consistent message, the different channels are sending out sporadic messaging not clearly connected to the right Ideal Customer Profile (ICP), and the campaign is losing its impact.

 This is a common situation many science marketers have found themselves in.
 Oftentimes, the other big issue is that, quite simply, there is no marketing team – there are just one or two people who cover everything from strategy to reporting to tactical work and the creative itself.
 Without a systemized approach to campaign planning, it’s easy for your marketing efforts to quickly become disconnected and inefficient and for you to start feeling overwhelmed.